RaeXp917/Calculator_Android/README.md

 1. Clone this repository: `git clone https://github.com/RaeXp917/Calculator.git`
 2. Open the project in Android Studio.
 3. Build and run on an Android device or emulator.

+## APK Release

+If you prefer not to build it yourself, you can download the non-licensed APK version from the [Releases](https://github.com/RaeXp917/Calculator/releases) section and install it directly on your Android device.

+⚠️ **Disclaimer:** This APK is provided for testing and educational purposes only.
+Use it at your own risk.